 Umami is an app that makes it easy to find recipes based on ingredients home cooks already have on hand - saving them time and money, enabling them to cook more nutritious meals, and reducing stress and waste.

-This project was completed in the span of three weeks under a team of 5.
-The goal was to create a mid fidelity prototype.
+This project was completed over three weeks by a team of five.
+The goal was to create a mid-fidelity prototype.
 We conducted user research, research analysis, created wireframes, received feedback and iterated designs.

 We began to brainstorm what our user would look like for Umami.
-We decided it's someone with little free time to go to store often but wants to cook better meals.
+We decided it is someone with little free time to visit the store often, but wants to cook better meals.

-5 users were interviewed about their meal planning, shopping habits and food wasting.
+We interviewed five users about their meal planning, shopping habits, and food waste.
 The results were compiled into an affinity diagram.

-We then organized the affinity diagram into an empathy map to describe how our typical user sees, hears, says & does thinks and feels.
+We then organized the affinity diagram into an empathy map to describe each user in four categories: ‘Sees,’ ‘Hears,’ ‘Says & Does,’ and ‘Thinks & Feels.’

 Carlos, an exhausted nursing student with a busy schedule, needs help planning cheap and quick recipes because he is wasting valuable time and money on groceries that keep going bad.